NZBMA’s Terms & Conditions

 7. Ethics Framework for IDTS Connect Sessions

 IDTS Connect peer support/work sessions represent peer-led services where shared lived experiences create therapeutic connection, community and belongingness.
-These services require heightened ethical consideration as they operate without hierarchical clinical relationships between facilitator and participant (Te Pou o te Whakaaro Nui, 2025).
+IDTS Connect follows Te Pou's consumer, peer support and lived experience framework, templates and guidelines.
+This service requires heightened ethical consideration as it operates without hierarchical clinical relationships between facilitator and participant (Te Pou o te Whakaaro Nui, 2025).

 The peer support/work framework depends on: